TheAmazingLooser/PixInsight_TypeScript_Definitions/README.md

 This tool only gives an overview of what types are defined in the PJSR and what their methods,... are.

 ## Known bugs
-- The parser does not correctly translate functions which have a non-optional parameter after an optional one.
-  The resulting functions will have only optional ones (even though this is wrong by definition).

 - There are no constants.
   PI uses a unique `#import`-system which is not represented in the standard ES5 and cannot be reproduced in TypeScript.